wp-plugins/buddypress-groups-extras/readme.txt

 * have a flexible access management to allow members see groups extra content only when they have rights
 * and much more.

-Make you groups full of possibilities!
+Make your groups full of possibilities!

 == Installation ==